fritx/blog/p/collection/love-poet.md

 ## 2014
 ---

+- Topic: How to capture a girl's heart?

+  1. remember everythin about her
+  1. say some sweet words to her
+  1. hint what you ve said to her before, referencing

 - Topic: My First Love

   - i have several first loves
   - (happy) each of my love refreshed my mind, and my understanding of my love
   - so i think i have several first loves.. just chatting or playing together, never dating
   - never say out love.. so i m shy but responsable (happy)

 - To momo(青墨):

+  - i m your hamburger<br>
+    ( (happy)/ i'm full/ Don't need food anymore )<br>
+    i m not to eat, but to taste<br>
+    i m not gonna full your stomach, but your heart

+  - everytime you call me liangliang, flowers in my world blossom

+  - oh my god, i would rather cut ten years of my life, to hear one more of your voice<br>
+    ( (voice) )<br>
+    okay i dont know what you say/ and ten years of my life gone (bad)

-  - - oh momo is a pig
+  - oh momo is a pig<br>

-    - > (sweat)/ I haven't sleep yesterday
+    ( (sweat)/ I haven't sleep yesterday )<br>

-    - ;-) i know. cuz u met me in ur dream
+    ;-) i know. cuz u met me in ur dream

-  - - > Liangliang，you can't leave me with winner/ Hes bad boy
+  - ( Liangliang，you can't leave me with winner/ Hes bad boy )<br>

-    - (dizzy)/ I never leave u, u r in my dream/ Wait for me
+    (dizzy)/ I never leave u, u r in my dream/ Wait for me

-  - - where is your cat?
+  - where is your cat?<br>

-    - > In your dream/ Bed/ She lost me
+    ( In your dream/ Bed/ She lost me )<br>

-    - what? you were in my bed, while i am in your dream?
+    what? you were in my bed, while i am in your dream?

 - To rainbow:

-  - - after a shower of my heart, it is rainbow, you, that shows up
+  - after a shower of my heart, it is rainbow, you, that shows up<br>

-    - i want to clumb onto the top, but its so wet that i cant
+    i want to clumb onto the top, but its so wet that i cant

 - To sun(太阳):

-  - - oh because of u, sun, the forest gets lighted
+  - oh because of u, sun, the forest gets lighted<br>

-    - and thats my name (laugh out)
+    and thats my name (laugh out)

 - To kelly:

-  - - good luck i m gotta sleep (sad)
+  - good luck i m gotta sleep (sad)<br>

-    - thanks its good if u appear
+    thanks its good if u appear

 ## 2013
 ---